-The European Parliament is working on new rules to allow parents and carers to better reconcile their work and private lives.
+The European Parliament has adopted new rules to allow parents and carers to better reconcile their work and family lives.

 Why new EU rules are needed

-Women, whose employment rate was 66.5% (compared to 78% for men) in 2017, are far more likely to work part-time due to caring responsibilities and face career interruptions, which contribute to them being paid less and having lower pensions on average than men.
+Women, whose employment rate was 66.5% (compared to 78% for men) in 2017, are far more likely to work part-time to take care of children and relatives and face career interruptions, which contribute to them being paid on average less and having lower pensions than men.

-MEPs advocate new or higher minimum standards for parental and carer’s leave:
+The legislation would set new or higher minimum standards for parental and carers' leave.